-- Primary Test: There is extensive information on installing Bluetooth radios and establishing radio communications with WDSS at http://www.vernier.com/bthelp
+- Primary Test: There is extensive information on installing Bluetooth radios and establishing radio communications with WDSS, see

-Note that if you last used a particular WDSS with, say, only the force channel active, the next time that computer detects that WDSS, only force will be active.
+Note that if you last used a particular WDSS with, only some of the channels active, the next time that computer detects that WDSS, those channels will be active.

 RELATED TIL ENTRIES